-It was interesting to watch Kijima and Gamoda’s relationship develop, from their rocky start to the close bond they had at the end.
+It was interesting to watch Kijima and Gamoda's relationship develop, from their rocky start to the close bond they had at the end.
 I liked that Kijima saw Gamoda as a father figure, and the strained relationship he had with his real father also explains a lot about his personality.
-Kijima has a father complex that influences many of the decisions he makes in his career, his relationships, and his life.
+Kijima has a father complex that influences many decisions he makes in his career, his relationships, and his life.

 I do think that the relationship between Kijima and Gamoda needed more depth.
-Mood Indigo could’ve benefited from a few additional scenes of Gamoda mentoring Kijima, which would solidify the emotional nuances of their teacher-student dynamic.
-Nonetheless, the series did a great job at demonstrating how close Kijima and Gamoda have gotten, making their final scenes all the more heartbreaking.
+Mood Indigo could've benefited from a few additional scenes of Gamoda mentoring Kijima, which would solidify the emotional nuances of their teacher-student dynamic.
+Nonetheless, the series did a great job demonstrating how close Kijima and Gamoda have gotten, making their final scenes all the more heartbreaking.

 Kijima and Kido

 I don't know how to describe the complicated relationship between Kijima and Kido, but a romance wouldn't be the word I'd use.
 This isn't a sweet and tender relationship between two boyfriends.
 It's a sexually charged love affair driven by physical lust.
 What more is there to say?
 Kijima gives good head.